 as we were repeatedly seeing greater responses from many of her riders, more than before the violin had entered their treatment sessions.

 Pippa’s greatest interest lay in the practical: what sounds and tunes or pieces engaged them and learning to recognize the instant of application.

-Quite early on in the study, we feel the violin voice was already making a difference, shown by the decrease in autistic behaviour and the increase in more developed behaviour and engagement.
+Quite early on in the study, we feel the violin voice was already making a difference, shown by the decrease in autistic behavior and the increase in more developed behavior and engagement.